Biden on Afghanistan: "Any American who wants to come home, we will get you home"

 President Biden took questions from reporters Friday for the first time since Afghanistan fell to the Taliban, outside a Wednesday interview with ABC News, pledging that the U.S. will get any American home who wants to come home.
 The president's address comes as tens of thousands of American citizens, legal residents and their families and vulnerable Afghans struggle to flee the country.

-The president started out his speech by touting what the U.S. has done so far — evacuated 18,000 people in recent weeks, and 5,700 people in the last 24 hours alone.
+The president started out his speech by touting what the U.S. has done so far — evacuating 18,000 people in recent weeks and 5,700 people in the last 24 hours.
 Mr. Biden said the U.S will do "everything, everything" it can to evacuate as many Afghans who have aided the U.S. as possible.
-The Pentagon has said it will be possible to fly 5,000 to 9,000 per day out of Kabul, but that's dependent on multiple factors.
+The Pentagon has said it can fly 5,000 to 9,000 people per day out of Kabul, but that's dependent on multiple factors.

 "But let me be clear.
 Any American who wants to come home, we will get you home," Mr. Biden told reporters in the White House East Room.

-"There'll be plenty of time to criticize and second guess when this operation is over," Mr. Biden said, adding now is not the time for that.
+"There'll be plenty of time to criticize and second guess when this operation is over," Mr. Biden said, adding now is not the time.

-Still, the president did not directly answer whether the U.S. will send troops to help Americans trying to get to the airport in Kabul, saying his administration is not aware of American citizens struggling to get through checkpoints.
-He said the U.S. has an "agreement" with the Taliban to let Americans through.
-CBS News has found instances of American citizens struggling to reach airport.

-"Make no mistake," the president said.
-"This evacuation mission is dangerous and involves risks to our armed forces and is being conducted under difficult circumstances.
-I cannot promise what the final outcome will be, that it will be without risk or loss.
-But as commander-in-chief, I can assure you that I will mobilize every resource necessary."
+The president's speech was not well received by all.
+Paul O'Brien, executive director of Amnesty International USA, urged the Biden administration to evacuate the most vulnerable Afghans more quickly.

+"Vulnerable Afghans at risk were looking for reassurance from President Biden.
+They didn't get it," O'Brien said.
+"They want to know that they'll be processed for departure regardless of their eligibility for narrow and complicated visa programs.
+They want to know that they'll be able to reach the airport in safety.
+They want to know that the US will keep running evacuations until they and their family have had a chance to flee from harm's way.
+President Biden could have used his speech to reassure them, but he didn't."

-On Friday, the U.S. military was forced to pause its evacuation flights out of Kabul because the current processing facility in Qatar reached its capacity.
+On Friday, the U.S. military was forced to pause its evacuation flights out of Kabul because the processing facility in Qatar reached its capacity.
 The U.S. hopes to soon open a new flight option in Bahrain.
 Mr. Biden acknowledged the pause of "a few hours," attributing it to ensuring that "we can process the arriving evacuees at the transit points."

-He added, "Our commander in Kabul has already given the order for outbound flights to resume."
+"Our commander in Kabul has already given the order for outbound flights to resume," he added.

 The State Department and Pentagon have not disclosed how many Americans remained in Afghanistan as the Taliban assumed control of the country, but earlier this week, White House press secretary Jen Psaki estimated there were around 11,000 self-identified Americans.